Generic selectors

 Collaboration with Infection control team

-Collaborated with hospital infection control team to ensure safety protocols and infection control measures were rigorously followed to protect both patients and staff from COVID-19 exposure.
+Collaboration with the hospital infection control team to ensure safety protocols and infection control measures were rigorously followed to protect both patients and staff from COVID-19 exposure.

 Evaluation and feedback